paulrobello/par_infini_sweeper/README.md

 ## Roadmap

-- Global Leaderboard
 - More game modes
 - Optimize for more performance

 ## Whats New
 - Version 0.3.0:
   - Fix server mode not using other parameters such as user and nick
-  - Limit username and nickname to no more than 20 characters
+  - Limit username and nickname to no more than 30 characters
+  - Fix help dialog content display issues
   - Added internet leaderboard!
 - Version 0.2.10:
   - Updated package metadata